kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo5

-Auto bootstrap cluster to test kubauth (no kit)
+Auto bootstrap cluster to work on kubauth

 # kubo6